fedora-python/portingguide/source/builtins.rst

 * :ref:`Fixer <python-modernize>`: ``python-modernize -wnf libmodernize.fixes.fix_reduce``
 * Prevalence: Uncommon

-In Python 2, the function :func:`apply` was built in.
+In Python 2, the function :func:`reduce` was built in.
 In Python 3, in an effort to reduce the number of builtins, it was moved to the :mod:`functools` module.